foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/argonian-agent.md

 *You are 10% better at sneaking.*

 The Dark Brotherhood is a natural fit for you and Sithis is a natural fit for the Dark Brotherhood.
-Boost to Sneak are always welcome and, since you're not getting any *Pilgrim* or *Cultist* perks, this is about as perfect as it gets.
+Boosts to Sneak are always welcome and, since you're not getting any *Pilgrim* or *Cultist* perks, this is about as perfect as it gets.

 </details>